 The higher education budget package makes significant new investments in the legislative goals of increased access and affordability.
-The budget includes the Cal Grant Reform Act, which modernizes the state's key financial aid program by eliminating barriers to Cal Grant that will provide aid to about 150,000 more low-income students, better aligns federal, state and institutional aid, and simplifies an overly complicated system.
-The budget also includes major ongoing base increases for the University of California, the California State University and the California Community Colleges and supports enrollment growth at both UC and CSU in the 2022-23 and 2023-24 academic years.
-Major infrastructure projects at all three segments - including campus expansion projects at UC Merced, UC Riverside, CSU Fullerton and CSU San Bernardino Palm Desert - are supported, as well as the UC Berkeley Clean Energy Campus project.
-Finally, the higher education budget includes a \$2 billion augmentation to student housing, adding to the \$2 billion provided in the 2022 Budget Act, to provide more affordable housing options for students and to facilitate enrollment growth.
+The budget includes the Cal Grant Reform Act, subject to a determination made regarding state revenue in May 2024, which modernizes the state's key financial aid program by eliminating barriers to Cal Grant that will provide aid to about 150,000 more low-income students, better aligns federal, state and institutional aid, and simplifies an overly complicated system.
+The budget also includes ongoing base increases for the University of California, the California State University and the California Community Colleges and supports enrollment growth at both UC and CSU.
+Major infrastructure projects at all three segments including campus expansion projects at UC Merced, UC Riverside, CSU Fullerton and CSU San Bernardino Palm Desert - are supported, as well as the UC Berkeley Clean Energy Campus project.
+The higher education budget also includes approval of five student housing projects at the University of California, eight student housing projects at the California State University, 11 student housing projects at California Community Colleges, and one joint California State University and California Community College student housing project, as well as 70 student housing planning grants for California Community Colleges.
+Finally, the budget includes intent to provide \$1.8 billion in 2023-24 and 2024-25 to support a revolving loan fund for future student housing projects at the three public segments.